Work just beginning as drugmakers put Nobel discoveries to test

 "That means you can actually design a compound using knowledge of the protein structure, which should result in much better and safer medicines that are more specific to the target," she said.

-Heptares, which has done drug development deals with large drugmakers including AstraZeneca, Takeda, Novartis and Shire, is working on one of the first drug candidates to be developed using the new protein structures, which have been characterized in the past few years.
+Heptares, which has done drug development deals with large drugmakers including AstraZeneca(AZN.L), Takeda (4502.T), Novartis NOVN.VX and Shire (SHP.L), is working on one of the first drug candidates to be developed using the new protein structures, which have been characterized in the past few years.

 The drug, a molecule that the company is developing in partnership with Shire, targets neurological diseases and could enter clinical trials as early as next year.